stowball/hucssley/README.md

 Will prepend the `$target` list or map to the `$source` list or map.

-With both of the above functions, they have to be of the same type. when used with maps, they actually perform a `map-merge`, so existing keys in `$source` will also be overwritten with `$target`'s, should they exist there.
+With both of the above functions, they have to be of the same type.
+When used with maps, they actually perform a `map-merge`, so existing keys in `$source` will also be overwritten with `$target`'s, should they exist there.

 #### `hu-get`